The debate as to whether video games are good or bad for us has been going since the days of Pong and Space Invaders.

 9. Video Games Can Help You Stay Stay Fit

-Of all the benefits from video games on this list, this is the one that most people already know.
+Of all the benefits of video games on this list, this is the one that most people already know.

 This is likely attributed to Nintendo’s Wii system that introduced motion control gaming to players all over the world.

 Active games like Wii Sports and Wii Fit are to this day found in hospitals and retirement homes.